xmartlabs/xmartlabs.github.io/_posts/2016-03-07-networking-with-rxswift.md

 ---
 layout: post
 title:  "Networking Architecture with RxSwift"
-date:   2016-03-01 10:00:00
+date:   2016-03-01 12:00:00
 author: Miguel Revetria
-categories: Swift,ReactiveX,RxSwift,Alamofire,ObjectMapper,Argo,Decodable
+categories: Swift,RxSwift,Alamofire,Argo,ReactiveX,Networking
 author_id: remer
 ---

-## ~~Motivation~~

-A short time ago I was working on a couple of Android projects together Xmartlabs' droid gurus [Santiago Castro]() and [Matias Irland]().
-I had some basic understanding on how this platform works but nothing too advanced.
-In this context I started working on relatively complex projects with tons of libraries like [Butterknife](), [Dart](), [Henson](), [Lombok]() - just to mention some of them - that I didn't have idea of what theirs purpose were.
-When I deep and work more and more on these projects quickly I noticed the tedious tasks that Android developers would do - and I did a time ago - if they don't use these utilities.

-Among these libraries I found a few of them working "al unísono" to make networking really too easy.
-I loved how networking is done in Android projects here at Xmartlabs.
-Combining [okhttp]() with [okio]() we get a flexible HTTP client to make networking calls.
-In an abstraction layer, [Retrofit]() using its JSON converter make consuming REST service clear and concise.
-At the end, adding the RxJava adapter for Retrofit everything looks like a masterpiece of software engineer.

-Putting all previous libraries together we simply can implement our REST networking layer in this way:

-{% highlight java %}
-public interface RepositoryService {
-    @GET("repositories")
-    @Headers({
-        "Accept: application/vnd.github.v3+json"
-    })
-    Observable<List<Repository>> repositories();
-}
-{% endhighlight %}

-> The class Repository is part of the entity model, is just POJO with the fields returned by the service endpoint and decorated with lombok annotations.

-{% highlight java %}
-public class RepositoryController extends ServiceController {
-    @Inject
-    RepositoryService service;

-    @NonNull
-    public Observable<List<DemoRepo>> getPublicRepositoriesFilteredBy(@Nullable String filter) {
-        return service.repositories()
-                .subscribeOn(Schedulers.io())
-                .observeOn(AndroidSchedulers.mainThread())
-                .doOnError(getGeneralErrorHelper().getGeneralErrorAction())
-                .flatMap(Observable::from)
-                .filter(repo -> repo.match(filter))
-                .toList();
-    }
-}
-{% endhighlight %}

-> ServiceController is a base class that add some helper to controller that perform service calls, for example it defines a general error handler that will log the error to Fabric.

-{% highlight java %}
-public class ReposListFragment extends RxFragment {
-    @Inject
-    RepositoryController controller;

-    @Override
-    public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {
-        View view = super.onCreateView(inflater, container, savedInstanceState);

-        controller.getPublicRepositoriesFilteredBy(filter)
-                .<List<DemoRepo>>compose(RxLifecycle.bindUntilFragmentEvent(lifecycle(), FragmentEvent.DESTROY_VIEW))
-                .subscribe(
-                        listAdapter::setItems,
-                        error -> showAlertError(R.string.message_error_service_call)
-                );

-        return view;
-    }
-}
-{% endhighlight %}

-> Note that previous code is also using [Retrolambda]() to bring lambdas to Android code.

-That's really cool, but is too much of Java code for a Swift post.

-## Swift
+## Motivation

+Networking could be really a mess in big projects.
+If we don't take care of it we can finish with tons of networking calls made in every class of our project, accessing directly to the networking library.
+This may be a real problem when we try to add common behavior to every call, like logging errors, handling authentication, retries, etc. Also, we will end up by doing a lot of repetitive code as parsing the service's response and checking errors.
+Composing a few services in order to get a final and more complex result could be a hard task.
+Later, if we read again our code it could be not so easy to understand what is doing.

+We wanted to improve the networking access layer in our projects.
+Our objectives are:

+* Define a single coupling point between our own code and the networking library used.
+* Allow us to define common behavior attached to all or some of the networking calls.
+* Allow us to compose services in an easy and understandable way.
+* Avoid repetitive code.

+By accomplishing previous objectives, we will be also improving our code's properties, like its readability, maintainability and modularity.

+## Designing our networking layer

-Later, after I finished working on Android and when I come back to iOS development I started missing it.
-So I wanted to bring these programming patterns or paradigm, or whatever you want calling it, to Swift projects and I started researching available frameworks.
-The *de facto* networking library used on Swift projects is, without any doubt, [Alamofire]().
-On the other hand, the implementation of ReactiveX on Swift is [RxSwift]() which also has an external helper library that make easy integrate it with Alamofire.
+The *de facto* networking library used on Swift projects is, without any doubt, [Alamofire](https://github.com/Alamofire/Alamofire).
+On the other hand, the implementation of ReactiveX on Swift is [RxSwift](https://github.com/ReactiveX/RxSwift) which also has an external helper library that make easy integrate it with Alamofire.
 So the bases for our REST networking layer is solved.

-Next we have to find a way to map JSON objects into Swift classes (or structs) and viceversa.
-Some of the features that I would expect to find in the chosen library are:

-* **Both directional mapping**: this will allow us to decode JSON data received from server and also to map our objects to JSON in order to be sent in the request body.
-* **Works with classes and structs**: I'd like to use the same classes defined as server's responses as [Core Data]() entities to store them in the database without making any additional transformation.
-* **Keep model separated from the library code**: this is a nice-to-have feature in order to keep our project's classes (or structs) clean and independent of the parsing library used.
-* **Easily define optionals and non-optionals fields**: this is also desired, defining everything as optional or setting up default values doesn't make sense in general.

-### JSON parser libraries

-I tried a few libraries that provide JSON mapping

-#### ObjectMapper
-My first try was [ObjectMapper](), it is one of the most popular JSON mappers in GitHub and it's really easy to use.
-It works in both directions parsing JSON structures into objects and viceversa.
-Also, it works fine with classes and with structs.
-Additionally there is an integration with Alamofire on GitHub: [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper).

-ObjectMapper has some undesired properties:

-* All class' (struct's) properties must be optionals or with default values.
-It doesn't make sense in many scenarios.
-* You have to implement a constructor receiving a mapping object.
-This couple our models with the library used for parsing.
-Additionally there is a `mapping` function which receive this map object too.
-* Error handling is up to you.

-#### Argo
+As JSON parsing library we are going to use [Argo](https://github.com/thoughtbot/Argo).
+It has some nice features that make it a better choice than other available libraries like [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) and [Decodable](https://github.com/Anviking/Decodable).
+Some of its features are:

+* It works with both classes and structs.
+* It allows us to define optional properties.
-The second option I tried was [Argo]().
-It's an amazing library.
-Its statically typed and secure, any error that may happens in the parsing chain will be returned with a descriptive and helpful message.
-This will make development easier helping to quickly find issues on the code or on the JSON data.
+* It is statically typed and secure.
+Any error that may happens in the parsing chain will be returned with a descriptive and helpful message.

-Additionally Argo works with both classes and structs letting them independent of the library itself.
-We have to implement a simple protocol named `Decodable` to allow parsing our types.
-You can define your type's properties as non-optionals if makes sense.

-Adding a custom transformation function is an easy tasks.
-You can pass a closure where you make a transformation from a JSON value to the final type.

-I opted to use Argo as my JSON parser library because of the previous advantages.

-#### Decodable

->> // TODO

-As they say, it is conceptually similar to Argo but simplifying the operators involved.

-### Application's networking layer

-With all necessary libraries on hand, it's moment to start putting all together and define the architecture of our project's networking layer.
+* Adding custom transformations is quite simple.

+### 1. Alamofire wrapper

-We're going to start with `NetworkManager` a class that encapsulates all the access to Alamofire.
-Its main purpose is to encapsulate all calls to Alamofire and adding specific behavior reused in all networking calls.
+We are going to start by creating the class `NetworkManager` that encapsulates all the access to Alamofire.
+Its main purpose is to keep all calls to Alamofire in a single place and adding generic behavior that will be reused in all networking calls.
 It also defines its own Alamofire.Manager instance with custom configurations.

 {% highlight swift %}

 import Alamofire
 import Argo
 import Crashlytics